microsoft/terminal/doc/specs/Configuration object for profiles.md

 This spec outlines how we can support 'configuration objects' in our profiles, which will allow us to render differently depending on the state of the control.
 For example, a control can be rendered differently if it's focused as compared to when it's unfocused.
-Another example is that an elevated state control can be rendered differently as compared to a non-elevated one.

 ## Inspiration